simrans4258/sep11-freedom-project/blog/entry05.md

 ### Making Songs Longer
 One of the first, and honestly only things I did was to make the songs I made *longer*, as they needed to be at least 30 seconds to a minute long for the game to be finished.
 The plan was to make the music some sort of reward for the player after completing a level, since the game was kind of a platformer game combined with music happening. **So,** I decided to use the five songs I currenly had and make them longer, at least 30 seconds each, and a minute or more as the "Beyond MVP" for those songs.
 Due to all the skills I learned from working with Earsketch, making them longer was no problem, I just extended the lengths of the songs with repetition and longer time frames, plus I added some other effects to them as well.

 *However*, making the songs longer **and** making it all sound well put together and nice was the hardest part of finishing the songs.
 It took a *long* time in order to make all the songs sound nice.
-I had to try out so many different sounds, combinations, effects, and even more additions to the songs in order
+I had to try out so many different sounds, combinations, effects, and even more additions to the songs in order for them to be coherently listenable.
+It took a rather *long* time to actually complete it for all of the songs, and at the end of the day, I managed to complete it all in time, which was great progress for the project.
+As a result, the codes for the songs turned out to be extremely long, but they were doable at the end of the day.
+Here is the code for [`random.js`](https://earsketch.gatech.edu/earsketch2/?sharing=6RUq-vYFHsDSki1kbHMugw) and [`house.js`](https://earsketch.gatech.edu/earsketch2/?sharing=6RUq-vYFHsDSki1kbHMugw):

 ```js
 // random.js